LiuqianC/Site_suitability/README.md

 Initially, the user can only move the first slider and the other sliders are disabled.
 Once the first slider has moved, the state of the second slider becomes normal and can be moved and the length of the second slider will change corresponding to the first weight.
 The third slider will move automatically when moving the second one.

 2. Generate the site suitability
-Once the weights of 3 factors are decided, the user can press the 'Generate suitability raster' button to calculate the site suitability.
+Once the weights of the 3 factors are decided, the user can press the 'Generate suitability raster' button to calculate the site suitability.
 The final calculated result raster will appear on the canvas near 3 factor images.

 3. Write data
 The 'Write suitability data' button is disabled initially.
-It will be normalOnce the result raster has been calculated, the 'Write suitability data' button will become normal and can be used.
-When the user click the button, the calculated site suitability will be downloaded to your local PC in txt format.
-Once the user click the output button, a sentence will appear behind the button indicating the output is successful or not.
+It will be available once the result raster has been calculated, the 'Write suitability data' button will become normal and can be used.
+When users click the button, the calculated site suitability will be downloaded to your local PC in txt format.
+Once users click the write-data button, a sentence will appear behind the button indicating whether the output is successful or not.

 4. Reset factors weight
-If the weight are not perfect, the user can press ‘Reset factors’ button to reset.
+If the weights are not perfect, the user can press ‘Reset factors’ button to reset them.

 ###  A usage example
 1. Open the initial interface: